Who, What, Why . . .

 What does it require: Employers are not permitted to use an employee’s genetic information in making employment decisions, retaliate against an employee for making a claim of discrimination based on genetic information, or permit an employee to be harassed based on that employee’s genetic information.

-• Wellness programs: If the employee provided the information as part of a wellness program that the employee voluntarily signed up for and the information is used only as to that program, the employer may see the information only as part of an overall assessment.
+• Wellness programs: If the employee provided the information as part of a health or wellness program that the employee voluntarily signed up for and the information is used only as to that program, the employer may see the information only as part of an overall assessment.

 • Information that is commercially or publicly available: This includes information in newspapers or on the internet posted in easily located places, but the employer may not seek out this information for the purpose of using it to make employment decisions.